MicrosoftDocs/powerapps-docs/articles/controls/control-data-table.md

 - Selection of multiple rows

 ### Known issues ###
-- Use of the FirstN function in the Data table Items property
+- Use of the FirstN function in the **Data table Items** property results in no data displayed in the control.
-- Resetting of the field list after modifying the Items property
+- Modifying the **Items** property resets your field list and all columns are lost.
-- Losing connection to the data source after modifying the **Items** property for some connectors
+- Modifying the **Items** property for some connectors will in a lost connection to the data source.

 ## Key properties ##
 + [**Items**](properties-core.md) – The source of data that the control shows.